deanwampler/spark-scala-tutorial/README.markdown

 That is, pipe-separated fields with the book of the Bible (e.g., Genesis, but abbreviated "Gen"), the chapter and verse numbers, and then the verse text.
 We just want to count words in the verses, although including the book names wouldn't change the results significantly.
 (Now you can figure out the answer to the "quiz" in the previous section...)

-## Running WordCount3
+#### Running WordCount3

-In the Activator UI, select the <a class="shortcut" href="#run">run</a> panel, then select `WordCount3` and click the "Start" button.
-The messages near the end of the output in the "Logs" panel lists the "output" directory, which is in the *local* file system, not HDFS.

-In the Activator `shell` or SBT, you can run it one of three ways, as for `WordCount2`:
+Using SBT, do one of the following:

 * Enter the `run` command and select the number corresponding to the `WordCount3` program.
 * Enter `run-main WordCount3`
 * Enter `ex3`, a command alias for `run-main WordCount3`.

-You can also run this example in Hadoop.
-In the Activator UI, select the <a class="shortcut" href="#run">run</a> panel, then select `hadoop.HWordCount3` and click the "Start" button.
-Now the output directory shown will be in HDFS.

-For Activator `shell` or SBT`, use one of the following:
+To run this example in Hadoop, use the `hadoop.HWordCount3` program instead.
+Run it in one of the same ways as for `WordCount3`:

 * Enter the `run` command and select the number corresponding to the `hadoop.HWordCount3` program.
 * Enter `run-main hadoop.HWordCount3`